-This post contains affiliate links and I may earn a small commission (at no additional cost to you) if you click on the links and make purchases.
+This post on how to recover from burnout contains affiliate links and I may earn a small commission (at no additional cost to you) if you click on the links and make purchases.
 See my Affiliate Disclosure here.

 - Discontent with one’s work or lifestyle, disappointment